f-winkler/pop-estimation/README.md

 # Population Estimation from Satellite Imagery

 Welcome!
-This is the repository for my thesis **"Earth Observation for Sustainable Development: A Deep Learning Approach to Urban Population Estimation from Satellite Imagery"** for the Master of Data Science for Public Policy (M.Sc.) at the Hertie School.
+This is the repository for my thesis **"Earth Observation for Sustainable Development: A Deep Learning Approach to Urban Population Estimation from Satellite Imagery"** for the Master of Data Science for Public Policy (M.Sc.) at the Hertie School in Berlin, Germany.
+It includes code, documentation and data used in the study.
 My thesis was submitted on May 1, 2023.

 ## Abstract